Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Protocol overview

 After that, the subnet creates checkpoints every \checkpointInterval subnet blocks -- a parameter specified at subnet-creation time.
 If membership changes have been submitted by existing or new validators, the checkpoint functionality updates the configuration of the subnet and locks all UTXOs that belong to the subnet with the new configuration multisig address.

-\begin{example}[subnet-lifecycle-example]{Subnet lifecycle, continued} In our example, after Subnet A became \activeSubnet, it creates a checkpoint every time 100 new subnet blocks are finalized in Subnet A. Each checkpoint processes all validators changes in the subnet and updates the configuration of Subnet A accordingly. \end{example}
+\begin{example}[subnet-lifecycle-example]{Subnet lifecycle, continued} In our example, after Subnet A became \activeSubnet, it creates a checkpoint every time 100 new subnet blocks are finalized in Subnet A. Each checkpoint processes all validator changes in the subnet and updates the configuration of Subnet A accordingly. \end{example}

 \dotparagraph{Subnet killing} Existing validators can propose the termination of a subnet, i.e., to \emph{kill} the subnet.
 The subnet will be killed if sufficiently many (defined by the consensus rules in the subnet, $2/3$ with Fendermint) validators vote for it.
 When this happens, the collateral is returned to the validators, and the users are given a period of time to withdraw their funds.
-The exact parameters and implementation details are presented in \Cref{sec:killing-a-subnet}.
+The exact parameters and implementation details are presented in \Cref{sec:killing-a-subnet}. \else A \bitcoinIpc subnet is an independent blockchain, that is, with its own validator set, consensus protocol, execution engine, and state.
+The \bitcoinIpc protocol allows the dynamic creation of stake-based subnets.
+The \createCommand transaction, posted on Bitcoin, specifies the \whitelist of addresses that are initially allowed to enter the subnet and a threshold \whitelistThreshold.
+Once \whitelistThreshold whitelisted validators join the subnet, it is considered \initializedSubnet, and after this validators can permissionlessly join.